shakacode/bootstrap-loader/CONTRIBUTING.md

 To start development simply run:

 ```
-npm start
+yarn start
 ```

 It will run linters, clear directory with previous build, create new build and run watchers to re-build on every change.

 ## Testing changes to the repo
 Make sure to write new tests for your changes.
 Currently the test suite is light.
 Please help us flesh it out.
-Run the tests with `npm test`.
+Run the tests with `yarn test`.

 If you don't make a new test, then be sure to modify the `/examples` with behavior that demonstrates your change.